 The services areas help Google determine where to populate your business in the Local 3-Pack.
 If you only use your business address you’ll limit the area in which your business will appear.

 For example, here are the service areas I outlined for my business.
 Now, Google knows I’m willing to work in these areas, so it will more likely show my business to people searching for services who live here.

 Photos are used to spotlight your business and featured at the top of your Google business listing in search.
 A BrightLocal study showed that businesses with more than 100 photos get 520% more calls and 1,065% more website clicks than the average business.
 This doesn’t mean you should use stock photos to clutter up your page – use relevant photos that mean something to your business and encourage your customers to add photos as well.

 Pro tip: You can upload photos to your Google Business Profile page from your phone by using the GMB app.
 This makes it easy to upload a quick photo while you’re on-the-go.

 Creating your own questions and answers has two primary benefits: 1.
 These questions and answers could help a customer choose your business and 2.
 Anyone who finds your business listing can ask and answer questions on your business listing.
 So, it’s best to control the conversation and ask and answer any general questions you think may come up.
 Think of them as the FAQs of your business.

 7. Ask for reviews.

-Reviews on your Google My Business page account for more than 15% of your local search ranking (which is HUGE).
-This makes it incredibly important to continually ask your customers for reviews and to send them to your Google My Business page.
+Reviews on your Google Business Profile for more than 15% of your local search ranking (which is HUGE).
+This makes it incredibly important to continually ask your customers for reviews and to send them to your Google Business Profile.
 Your local search rankings depend on it.